reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 end
 ```

-We can check that this works by editing our blog post, deleting the title and clicking `Update Post`.
+We can check that this works by returning to our browser, editing our blog post, deleting the title and clicking `Update Post`.

-You'll get an error informing you that you've just attempted to break the rule you just created:
+You'll get an error informing you that you've attempted to break the rule you just created:

 ![Rails validation error](/images/guides/validation_errors.png)